 This is because no matter what other potential reasons for waking up tired, you’re likely not going to see good results if you are sleeping on the wrong bed.
 Sleeping on an old or uncomfortable mattress may cause you to toss and turn in the night time – even if you aren’t aware of it.
 Sleeping on the right mattress makes a world of difference.

-In any case, clearing up the underling issue will likely help you get the restful sleep you deserve.
+In any case, clearing up the underlying issue will likely help you get the restful sleep you deserve.